+Withdrawal Date

-Withdrawal Date Credit Amount Official withdrawal prior to the start of instruction 100% Official withdrawal before the third class meeting for the course 100% Official withdrawal after the third class meeting for the None
+Official withdrawal prior to the start of instruction

+Official withdrawal before the third class meeting for the course c.
+Tuition Credits for First Year JD Students

+Official withdrawal after the third class meeting for the course

 The School of Law allows first year JD students whose first semester academic performance is below 2.3 to withdraw from their subsequent spring semester courses without financial penalty for a limited time.
 Funds for tuition and fees are restored to the payer (i.e., to the bank or institution that provided the financial aid or to the student).
 This option is available for a limited time (usually one week) after all first year fall grades are released.
 Students who want to exercise this option should consult the Associate Dean or Director for Student Affairs, Law School once they have received all of their fall grades.